 The University of Sussex have generously donated their Korner Travelling Fellowship Fund to join our grants portfolio.
 This fund was originally set up to commemorate the life and work of Professor Asher Korner (1929-1971), the first Professor of Biochemistry in the University of Sussex.
 The remaining funds will now be offered as an extension to our General Travel Grant scheme.

 This scheme is now open to Undergraduate, Postgraduate, and Early Career members who are working within the UK or Republic of Ireland to make collaborative visits to overseas laboratories.
 Funding of up to £2,000 will be available to contribute towards travel, accommodation, and subsistence costs.

 Applications are considered seven times a year, the deadlines for which are:

-Applications can be submitted early, and we advise you to do so.
-For example, applications for a May conference can be submitted before the January deadline.
+Applications can be submitted early, up to six months before the conference date.
+For example, applications for a July conference can be submitted in the January deadline.

 Please note the outcome of applications will be sent to applicants three to four weeks after the application deadline of the round that has been applied to.